 NEXTDC brings new data centre to Western Australia's Perth

-NEXTDC, the Australia-based Data Centre as a Service provider has announced a new data centre in Perth.
+NEXTDC, the Australia-based Data Center as a Service provider has announced a new data center in Perth.

-The new data centre, P2 Perth, is a 20MW specialised hyperscale cloud colocation facility located in the CBD.
+The new data center, P2 Perth, is a 20MW specialised hyperscale cloud colocation facility located in the CBD.

-P2 will be Perth’s only Uptime Tier IV certified, fault tolerant data centre for 'Design, Constructed Facility and Gold Operational Sustainability'.
+P2 will be Perth’s only Uptime Tier IV certified, fault tolerant data center for 'Design, Constructed Facility and Gold Operational Sustainability'.

 Essentially, it forms a digital interconnectivity hub for local organisations looking for greater connectivity capability to critical digital services - such as public cloud onramps - at the closest proximity.